SMUnlimited/AMAI/README.md

 As was originally hosted on http://www.wc3campaigns.net/forumdisplay.php?f=601

-# Warcraft Requirements
-Min 1.36
-Min 1.24 - 1.31 for classic AMAI versions

-* Avoid v1.29 of Warcraft 3 as it breaks various things and prevents AMAI from chatting.
-This is just an issue with this version and you can downgrade or upgrade.

 # How to Play
 AMAI release comes with the standard AI scripts pre-built for you.